PointerToNextPole/my-learning-note/webpack学习笔记.md

 ###### stats.toJson speed

-<font color=LightSeaGreen>Webpack 4 outputs a large amount of data with its `stats.toJson()` by default</font>（ 👀 注：stats 是 statistics 的简写 ）.
+<font color=LightSeaGreen>Webpack 4 outputs a large amount of data with its `stats.toJson()` by default</font>（ 👀 stats 是 statistics 的简写 ）.
 Avoid retrieving portions of the `stats` object unless necessary in the incremental step. `webpack-dev-server` after v3.1.3 contained a substantial performance fix to minimize the amount of data retrieved from the `stats` object per incremental build step.

 ###### Devtool